Degree and Graduation Policies

 The minimum residence requirement for the baccalaureate degree is two semesters.

-- Students are required to complete the last 25% of the semester credits needed to satisfy their graduation requirements in residence at the college from which they will graduate.
+- Students are required to complete the last 30 credits toward the baccalaureate degree in residence at the college from which they will graduate.

 Summer Term Enrollment

-Students who enter a state university in Florida with fewer than 60 credits must earn at least nine credits before graduation during summer terms at State University System (SUS) institutions.
-However, students who earn six credits through UF-sponsored, UF exchange or approved SUS study-abroad programs during one or two summer terms completely satisfy the summer-term enrollment requirement.
-In addition, credits earned through any of the study-abroad programs approved by UF during a summer term count toward satisfaction of the summer-term enrollment requirement.
+Students who enter a state university in Florida with fewer than 60 credits must earn at least nine credits before graduation during summer terms at State University System institutions.
+Credit earned through any of the study-abroad programs approved by UF during a summer term counts toward satisfaction of the summer term enrollment requirement.

 Back to Top